bgoonz/gists-revamp/by-extension/markdown/Web-Dev-Glossary (2).md

 back and forth with the designer.

 **SUB PAGE:** Any page on a website that isn’t the home page.
-Depending upon context, it could refer to pages “underneath” one of the pages in the main navigation.
+Depending upon context, it could refer to pages “underneath " one of the pages in the main navigation.

 **TAG** : A tag is a set of markup characters that are used around an _element_ to indicate where it starts < > and ends </ >.
 Tags can also include HTML or other code to specify